DVAI Bridge Licensing

 - Quarterly office-hours session with our engineering team.

-- Priority routing of bug fixes affecting your deployment.
+- Priority routing of bug fixes that affect your deployment.

 For: commercial customers in the £500,000–£1,500,000 annual revenue range who need human-mediated support alongside the AI agent.